rickydos/PHBS_TQFML-1/README.md

 nose_tip_y | y-coordinate of the central point in the nose tip

 ### Step4: Obtaining our results and prediction.<br>
-According to mean standard error, it is better to use Random Forest to predict the central points of both eyes.
+We will fix the problem of overfitting.
+Also, we will figure out which model is better to predict the central points of both eyes through mean standard error.

+## Conclusion
+In this regression analysis, we find that Random Forest is a better model to predict the keypoints of both eyes and its fitting value is higher.